Sanglorian/orcus/Orcus Rulebook - current.md

 Whether a creature is a friend or an enemy, you can't willingly end your move in its space.

 If you leave a square adjacent to an enemy, e.g. by moving into their space, you provoke an opportunity attack.

+## Flanking

+When making an attack, you have combat advantage if your opponent is flanked, that is to say an ally is on the opponent’s opposite border or opposite corner.

+Only a creature or character that can attack the defender can help an attacker flank.
+For example, a creature without attacks or that is unconscious cannot contribute to a flank.

 ## Flying Movement